 The new panel of government prosecutors tasked to reinvestigate the drug-related complaint against Lim and the others released its resolution indicting Lim and the others on Friday.

-The panel said it based Lim's indictment on the previous testimonies of Espinosa and state witness Marcelo Adorco during the Senate inquiry.
+The panel said it based Lim’s indictment on the previous testimonies of Espinosa and state witness Marcelo Adorco during a Senate inquiry.

-"The panel... finds the admission of respondent Espinosa during the legislative investigation of the Senate committees on justice and public order, together with Marcelo Adorco's positive identification of Peter Go Lim as one of Kerwin's suppliers of dangerous drugs," the prosecutors said.
+“The panel... finds the admission of respondent Espinosa during the legislative investigation of the Senate committees on justice and public order, together with Marcelo Adorco’s positive identification of Peter Go Lim as one of Kerwin’s suppliers of dangerous drugs” as enough basis to proceed, the prosecutors said.

 The panel is composed of Senior Assistant State Prosecutors Juan Pedro Navera and Anna Noreen Devanadera, and Prosecution Attorney Herbert Calvin Abugan.

-The statement said that the denial of Lim that he is not alias "Jaguar" is immaterial.
+The statement said that the denial of Lim that he is not Jaguar is immaterial.

-The statement also said Lim's alibi, "that he could not have possibly been in Thailand during the time attested by Adorco has to yield to the positive and affirmative statements of the witness."
+The latest prosecutor’s statement, however, said that Lim’s alibi, “that he could not have possibly been in Thailand during the time attested by Adorco has to yield to the positive and affirmative statements of the witness.”